Evavic44/Learn-JavaScript/02-Fundamentals-Part-2/08_basic_array_operations/README.md

 }
 ```

-This of coure will check the array for the string `"Steven", and if it is found, the result will be true, which will return the if statement.`
+This of course will check the array for the string `"Steven"`, and if it is found, the result will be true, which will return the if statement.`